hawtio/hawtio/BUILDING.md

 ### Trying Different Containers

-The above uses Jetty but you can try running hawt.io in different containers via any of the following commands.
+The above uses Jetty but you can try running hawtio in different containers via any of the following commands.
 Each of them runs the hawtio-web in a different container (with an empty JVM so no beans or camel by default).

     mvn tomcat7:run
     mvn tomcat6:run